Dreamcast-Projects/dcprofiler/README.md

 # dcprofile

+STATUS BROKEN: When compiler with a dc application that has video, the screen stays black.
+Will need to take a different approach to outputing to trace.txt.

 This project utilizes Moops DreamHAL perfcounter source code to count cycles.
 So major credit to Moop.  https://github.com/sega-dreamcast/dreamhal

 There is two parts: